kouroshAKiani/ML-GeneticPathotyping/README.md

 ## Requirements

 The method is developed in R (4.2.2) and Python (3.7).
-You should save Packages_Installation.R file in your directory alongside other R files for genes and pathotypes.
+You should save Packages_installation.R file in your directory alongside other R files for genes and pathotypes.
 By executing each file for prediction of a gene / pathotype, required packages will be installed and called.

 ## Installation